 SCUNTHORPE MUSICAL FESTIVAL SAFEGUARDING POLICY IMPLEMENTED 2004

-Plowright Theatre, Frodingham Parish Hall, St Lawrence’s Church, the House
+Venues: Plowright Theatre, Frodingham Parish Hall, The Baths Hall & The House

 PURPOSES OF THE ORGANISATION:

 The Festival’s aim is to provide a platform for the performance of the Arts by amateurs of all ages and abilities in a competitive but friendly atmosphere.
 One of our key objectives is to provide an educational element, to encourage and maintain high standards, through the constructive comments provided by professional adjudicators.

 This policy relates to children under the age of 18, and to those vulnerable persons of any age who are identified to the festival organisers prior to their arrival at the Festival.
 This should be done by contacting the name at the top and bottom of this document.
 Our Festival actively seeks to meet these needs but must know beforehand in order to prepare support—or to let you know we are unable to help.

 The Festival seeks to create a caring environment with the highest possible level of protection for children and

 others to whom this Policy applies.
 The Festival’s procedure implementing this Policy will inform and involve